mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 select from.
 Transport protocol stacks can also provide signaling to devices along the path, but this signaling is derived from information provided to the Message abstraction.

-## Policy Context

-A Local and a Remote is not necessarily enough to establish a Message Carrier between two endpoints.
-For instance, an application may require or prefer certain transport features (see {{I-D.ietf-taps-transports}}) in the transport protocol stacks used by the Transients underlying the Carrier; it may also prefer Paths over one interface to those over another (e.g. WiFi access over LTE when roaming on a foreign LTE network, due to cost).
-These policies are expressed in a Policy Context bound to an Association.
-Multiple policy contexts may be active at once; e.g. a system Policy Context expressing administrative preferences about interface and protocol selection, an application Policy Context expressing transport feature information.
-The expression of policy contexts and the resolution of conflicts among Policy Contexts is currently implementation-specific; note that these are equivalent to the Policy API in the NEAT architeture {{NEAT}}.

 # Abstract Programming Interface